F21AS-Edinburgh-CW5/Advanced-Software-Engineering-Assignment/README.md

 **Group:** Edinburgh CW 5

 This project extends the Stage 1 coffee shop ordering system with a multithreaded Stage 2 simulation.
+## Run the Project

+> **Important:** Please clone this repository using `git clone`.
+Do not download and extract the ZIP archive, as the working directory configuration will not resolve correctly.

 ## Features